tarantool/doc/doc/reference/reference_lua/fiber.rst

     ``cpu`` itself is a table whose keys are strings containing fiber ids and names.
     The three metrics available for each fiber are:

-        1. instant in per cent, which indicates the share of time fiber was executing during the previous event loop iteration
+    #. ``instant`` (in per cent), which indicates the share of time the fiber was executing
+       during the previous event loop iteration.

-        2. average in per cent, which is calculated as an exponential moving average of instant values over all previous event loop iterations.
+    #. ``average`` (in per cent), which is calculated as an exponential moving average
+       of instant values over all the previous event loop iterations.

-        3. time in seconds, which estimates how much cpu time each fiber spent processing during its lifetime.
+    #. ``time`` (in seconds), which estimates how much CPU time each fiber spent
+       processing during its lifetime.

-    "Time" entry is also added to each fiber's output in ``fiber.info()`` (it duplicates "time" entry from fiber.top().cpu per fiber).
+       The ``time`` entry is also added to each fiber's output in ``fiber.info()`` (it duplicates the ``time`` entry from ``fiber.top().cpu`` per fiber).

-    Note, that "time" is only counted while ``fiber.top()`` is enabled.
+       Note that ``time`` is only counted while ``fiber.top()`` is enabled.

-    ``cpu_misses`` indicates the amount of times tx thread detected it was rescheduled on a different cpu core during the last event loop iteration.
+    ``cpu_misses`` indicates the number of times the TX thread detected it was rescheduled on a different CPU core during the last event loop iteration.
-    ``fiber.top()`` uses cpu timestamp counter to measure each fiber's execution time.
-However, each cpu core may have its own counter value (you can only rely on counter deltas if both measurements were taken on the same core, otherwise the delta may even get negative).
-When tx thread is rescheduled to a different cpu core, tarantool just assumes cpu delta was zero for the latest measurement.
-This lowers precision of our computations, so the bigger ``cpu misses`` value the lower the precision of ``fiber.top()`` results.
+    ``fiber.top()`` uses the CPU timestamp counter to measure each fiber's execution time.
+However, each CPU core may have its own counter value (you can only rely on counter deltas if both measurements were taken on the same core, otherwise the delta may even get negative).
+When the TX thread is rescheduled to a different CPU core, Tarantool just assumes the CPU delta was zero for the latest measurement.
+This lowers the precision of our computations, so the bigger ``cpu misses`` value the lower the precision of ``fiber.top()`` results.

     Let's take a look at the example: